deuce109/khaos-bot/README.md

 - `PACKAGE_LIST` Path to extra OS packages in case of necessity for third party libraries (default: `/opt/khaos-bot/plugins/packages.txt`)

 ## Plugins

+### Builtin Plugins

+- `help` Lists the available commands
+- `reload` Attempts to find new pluings in the specified plugin folder, does not reload libraries or packages

 ### Installing Plugins